omrimaoz/FlappyBird/README.md

 # FlappyBird
 FlappyBird Game 2 Versions - User and Computer

 Built 2 versions of the Flappy-Bird game using Python module 'pygame':
+ 1. In which the player is a human user.
+ 2. In which the player is the computer.
+In this version, the computer aims to win by learning the game.
+ Implemented Machine-Learning with Python module 'NEAT'.

+Built 2 versions of the Flappy-Bird game using Python module 'pygame':